Braided Rugs with Braiding Rug Stand

 Braiding Rug Stand with Braided Rugs, a Mother's Day reflections.

-Old Photos and Bernese Mountain Dog, a Mother's Day reflections.
+Old Photos and Bernese Mountain Dog, a Mother's Day reflections with a handmade braided rug underfoot.

-It is of me at 4 years old, braiding my first braided rug on my mother’s braiding rug stand in the Den at our home on the Nubble in Maine.
+That’s when I spotted this gem from 1969: me at four years old, braiding my very first rug on my mother’s braided rug stand, right in the den of our home on Nubble Light.

 Child braiding a rug, a Mother's Day reflections

-That black captain’s chair in the above photo was still up in our attic.
+And would you believe it?
+The black captain’s chair in that photo is still up in our attic.

-And I still have the leftover cloth rug braids too, all 54 years later.
+And yes, I still have those original braided rug strips, all these years later.

 Braiding Rug Stand with Braided Rugs, Mother's Day reflections.